Date last modified: Tue Jun 24 2014 1:50 PM

 smtp_sasl_password_maps = hash:/etc/postfix/sasl_passwd

-- Now exit and save the file, then type sudo postfix reload
+- Now exit and save the file, then do sudo postfix reload

 - Permissions / ACLs: There are unconfirmed reports that rdiff-backup 1.2.8, the engine upon which TimeDicer is based, is unable successfully to backup, or at least to restore, Windows ACLs.
 You are therefore advised to use the option setting --no-acls (set automatically for new Timedicer installations since 1 Oct 2012).
 This means that advanced file permissions will not be recoverable from a backup.
 For most users this will not be a problem for data files.

-- Changing a username: If you reconfigure a source machine (for instance, system upgrade) you may have a different %USERNAME%-%USERPROFILE% than previously.
-To continue using the same backup identity you could add a line beginning 'SET user=' to the configuration file, but as an alternative you can change the name on the TimeDicer Server using the rename-user script.
-If you are using a TimeDicer Mirror Server you must also run the same script there, and it does not update the username for rdiffWeb - after running rename-user you need to log into rdiffWeb on the Server (only on the primary), delete the old user and manually create a new one.
+- Changing a username / Deleting a user: If you reconfigure a source machine (for instance, system upgrade) you may have a different %USERNAME%-%USERDOMAIN% than previously.
+To continue using the same backup identity you could add a line beginning 'SET user=' to the configuration file, but as an alternative you can change the name on the TimeDicer Server using the timedicer-rename-user script with sudo /opt/timedicer-rename-user.sh oldusername newusername.
+If you are using a TimeDicer Mirror Server you must also run the same script there.
+The same script can be used with -x option to delete a user account.

 - Networking: If you move your TimeDicer Server to different hardware, or from a virtual to a real platform, the network configuration will probably not work 'out of the box'.
 Type ifconfig -a, the interface that is not working (e.g. 'eth1') will have no 'inet addr:' line.
 This is probably because the old network interface is eth0 (for instance) and the new interface is eth1 which is not configured.
 To fix this, do sudo rm /etc/udev/rules.d/70-persistent-net.rules; sudo udevadm trigger --subsystem-match=net; sudo udevadm settle; sudo /etc/init.d/networking restart.
 Now do ifconfig and hopefully it will show an external inet addr beginning with 192.168.